vacp2p/rfc/content/docs/rfcs/38/README.md

 ###  Query

-A node selects $k$ nodes randomly from the current locally known complete set of peers in the network.
+A node selects `k` nodes randomly from the current locally known complete set of peers in the network.

 A query is sent to each neighbor with the node's current `opinion` of the proposal.